Symposia

 Wednesday, Nov.
 5, 1:30-2:30 pm

 With effective obesity medications now available, what is the role of prevention policy?
-This session examines the relevance of food policies-like sugar taxes and school meal reforms-in a changing landscape, and whether they remain essential alongside clinical treatments.
+This session examines the relevance of food policies, like sugar taxes and school meal reforms, in a changing landscape, and whether they remain essential alongside clinical treatments.

-T5: Clinical Practice
+International Clinical Practice Guidelines Update

-Know the Facts – What You Need to Know About Compounded Obesity Management Medications
+Know the Facts—What You Need to Know About Compounded Obesity Management Medications

 Thursday, Nov.
 6, 3:30-5:00 pm